 This study attempts to identify the determinants of paedophilia.
-Each factor of paedophilia is studied against detailed literature review.
-The conceptual model as illustrated in Figure 1, suggests that there are two main factors contributing towards paedophilia: paedophilic factors and family environment factors.
+Each factor of paedophilia is studied using a detailed literature review and the conceptual model proposed by this paper is presented as Figure 1.
+As Figure 1 illustrates, the arrangement of the model suggests that there are two main factors that may contribute to paedophilia: paedophilic factors and family environment factors.
 Paedophilic factors focus on the perpetrator factors that led to the occurrence of paedophilia.
 Based on the study, men with influence of social media, loss of moral values and lack of self-control will be considered as high paedophilic risk.
-By considering that a man who has a hobby of surfing pornographic websites, immoral and has inability to control their sexual interest in children is likely to commit paedophilia.
-In line with that argument, the following proposition is made:
+In contrast, family environment factors focus on the family dysfunctional, children emotional and sexual abuse that are causing them to become victims of paedophilia.